awkweb/Tindergram/README.md

 *Disclaimer: I am still developing this app so their is a chance it might break if you try to create your own.
 Right now everything should be working---submit an issue if you find otherwise.
 If you're the brave, hacker type, dive in and learn!*

 ## Initial Set up
-1. Clone the repo (you should star it so I know you're up to something)
+1. Clone the repo
-2. Open Tindergram.xcworkspace
+2. Open Tindergram.xcworkspace (important)

 ## Setting up Parse
 1. Sign up or login to [Parse](https://parse.com )